 Once a BBN network has been trained it is possible to statistically assess the impact that each of the prevailing conditions (input nodes) has on the forecasting errors.
 Using just the link structure of the net, you can determine which nodes are completely independent of other nodes.
 However, dependence is a matter of degree and once the net has been trained it can be used to assess how changes in the prevailing conditions change the probabilities or uncertainties in our forecasting error nodes (output nodes).
 From this analysis it was determined that the most significant prevailing conditions (the conditions that cause the largest change in forecasting uncertainty) are the following:

-Temperature Forecast
+Temperature forecast

-Wind Forecast
+Solar irradiance forecast

+Forecast output of semi-scheduled generating units

-Last Operational Demand Error (the error of the demand forecast from the previous 30 minute trading interval) for forecast lead times below 8 hours.
+Current demand forecast error for forecast lead times below 24 hours.

+Current supply mix by fuel type (gas, coal or hydro)

-Additionally prevailing conditions that were assessed and determined to not cause a significant impact include:
+Additional prevailing conditions that were assessed and determined to not cause a significant impact include:

 Price

-Last Wind Forecasting Error (i.e. the error from the wind forecast from the previous 30 minute trading interval)
+Current semi-scheduled forecasting error

-Current actual RXS.
+Current actual RXS

+Precipitation, humidity, wind speed forecasts

+Temperature forecast differential between different forecast providers

+Forecasts of reserve

+Forecasts of interconnector support

-Therefore the BBN includes Temperature Forecast, Wind Forecast and Last Operational Demand Error as the input data for the BBN models.
+Therefore the BBN includes the temperature forecast, solar irradiance forecast, forecast output of semi-scheduled generating units, the current demand forecast error and the current supply mix by fuel type as the input data for the BBN models.

 Selection of Confidence Level